A. An Overview to Understanding Dissociation and D.I.D. 1

 For instance, although heavy system work can be one avenue through which you quickly regain your memories, these memories can be retraumatizing, and if enough of them are happening at once, or if the emotions associated with those memories are extremely intense, it can cause what is called “flooding.”

-Heavy system work can also be done to try to “deprogram” yourself, in a manner of speaking.
-(And by “deprogram,” we mean “heal from” the programming… destroy it!)
-However, as with unlocking memories, there are dangers to this as well.
+Heavy system work can also be done as an effort to try to “deprogram” yourself; however, as with unlocking memories, there are dangers to this as well.
 For instance, while exploring your system, you may come across a locked door that you or your alters find a way to open.
 Opening that door may trigger a programming script, which can then cause a lot of internal chaos, which can, in turn, cause you a lot of upheaval in your everyday life.

 Given the dangers, should you proceed with heavy system work, we strongly advise you to do so cautiously and slowly, and under the care of a trusted professional to help you work through the retraumatization, flooding, as well as programming issues that will likely come up if you are a survivor of mind-control agendas.
 This professional would not be doing system work with you, but simply helping you work through the emotional issues that come up as you do system work on your own.